 When you mix this water with the water passed through the RO membrane, you get water with an appropriate level of TDS that is absolutely pure.

 If you are buying a water purifier with MTDS or TDS controller mechanism, ensure that it has MF/UF membrane.
+The diagram below explains how water flows through an RO water purifier with UF membrane.

 Ultra Violet chamber kills bacteria, viruses and other pathogens to make water suitable for drinking.
 Almost all water purifiers have a UV chamber.